ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-the closer you are to your data, the more use you get our of it
+the closer you are to your data, the more use you get out of it
 · your data should be at your fingertips, without the need for a phone call or email requesting it from those with control over what is rightfully yours
 · reviewing your latest medical test with your doctor’s notes while comfortably sitting on your couch is your right
 · being able to do that on your 4K television would be nothing short of amazing